China In-Depth: Life insurance product innovations

 Ultimately, although reduced loss ratios, better customer profiling and additional revenue streams will continue to tempt insurers to move away from their core competencies, delivering services that include chronic disease management, hospitality, and palliative care will require insurers to evolve life insurance from a purely savings orientated proposition to one that delivers preventative healthcare whilst still delivering the core protection and planning component that underpins the proposition.

 The changing nature of life insurance in China is being driven by a shift in consumers’ attitudes towards insurance as a protection tool instead of investment.

 However, the unique strengths life insurance companies, relating to protection and provision of assets, cannot be brought to bear in the current climate of short term investment-linked products.
 Life insurers should be differentiated from other investment options in their ability to provide long-term guarantees and stable returns for retirees, in addition to the protection that reduces the need for large amounts of liquid assets.
-To do this, life insurers will need to develop products and channels that convey the unique proposition of life insurance, and this will require life insurers to develop three key steps:
+To do this, life insurers will need to develop products and channels that convey these strengths, and this will involve three key steps:

 i) Optimizing distribution through multi-channel interactions and O2O models.